nadaissa/IssaNada_7_25062022/README.md

 - the ORM used to manage the API connection with the DB is Sequelize [ see below to transfer the models of the DB]

 ### From within the back-end folder provided
 1- Inside the main folder create an "images" folder

-2- Inside the main folder create an ".env" file and define the environnement variables:
+2- Inside the main folder create an ".env" file and define these environnement variables:

 - DB_USERNAME: "your database username"
 - DB_PASSWORD:"your database password"